-- Joint marketing efforts with our collaborating hospitals such as educational sessions at pre-natal classes and one-on-one discussions with our sales force. - Cooperative relationships with several government agencies, including the family planning commission, and - An extensive portfolio of promotional materials, including billboards and newsletters that offer detailed information on the importance of cord blood and hematopoietic stem cell therapy.
+- Joint marketing efforts with our collaborating hospitals such as educational sessions at pre-natal classes and one-on-one discussions with our sales force, - Cooperative relationships with government agencies to educate the public concerning cord blood banking, and - An extensive portfolio of promotional materials, including billboards and newsletters that offer detailed information on the importance of cord blood and hematopoietic stem cell therapy.

 Advanced Infrastructure in Place to Meet Market Demand.
 We maintain an advanced infrastructure for the transportation, testing, processing and storage of cord blood.
-Our facilities in Beijing and Guangdong are equipped with state-of-the-art laboratories, storage cylinders, automated monitoring systems and advanced equipment to handle the testing, processing and storage of cord blood.
-With our existing and planned state-of-the-art equipment and advanced infrastructure in Beijing and Guangdong, we believe we have the ability to meet increasing market demand.
+Our facilities in Beijing, Guangdong and Zhejiang are equipped with state-of-the-art laboratories, storage cylinders, automated monitoring systems and advanced equipment to handle the testing, processing and storage of cord blood.
+With our existing and planned state-of-the-art equipment and advanced infrastructure in Beijing, Guangdong and Zhejiang, we believe we have the ability to meet increasing market demand.
 In addition, the cord blood bank operated by our Beijing subsidiary has been granted the AABB Accreditation with regard to cord blood processing and storage services.

 Experienced Management Team.
 Our core management team consists of experienced managers and preeminent medical experts, all of whom have in-depth knowledge and significant experience in one or more emerging healthcare sectors in China.
-Ms. Ting Zheng, our Chief Executive Officer, has over ten years of experience in the field of corporate strategy in China's healthcare industry.
-Mr. Albert Chen, our Chief Financial Officer, is a CFA charterholder and has over ten years of experience in the pharmaceutical and healthcare industries.
-Ms. Yue Deng, our Chief Executive Officer in the Beijing division, and Ms. Rui Arashiyama, our Chief Executive Officer in the Guangdong and Zhejiang divisions, each has over ten years of sales and marketing experiences in China and in-depth knowledge about China's consumer market and regulatory environment.
-Ms. Xin Xu, our Chief Technology Officer, has over twenty years of experience in Cryobiology research and lectured Cryobiology at Beijing Medical University.
+Mr. Yuen Kam, our chairman, has over twenty years of experience in the healthcare industry.
+Ms. Ting Zheng, our chief executive officer, has over ten years of experience in the field of corporate strategy in China's healthcare industry.
+Mr. Albert Chen, our chief financial officer, is a CFA charterholder and has over ten years of experience in the pharmaceutical and healthcare industries.
+Ms. Yue Deng, our chief executive officer in the Beijing division, and Ms. Rui Arashiyama, our chief executive officer in the Guangdong and Zhejiang divisions, each has over ten years of sales and marketing experiences in China and in-depth knowledge about China's consumer market and regulatory environment.
+Ms. Xin Xu, our chief technology officer, has over twenty years of experience in Cryobiology research and lectured Cryobiology at Beijing Medical University.
 We believe our management's complementary backgrounds, extensive experience and in-depth knowledge of China's healthcare sector provide a strong foundation for our future growth.